Visiting Montepulciano

 Montepulciano offers a variety of options for lodging, from traditional bed and breakfasts to upscale hotels.
 Here are some recommendations for where to stay in Montepulciano:

-1. Hotel La Palazzetta: This is a charming hotel located in the historic center of Montepulciano, it offers traditional Tuscan-style rooms with beautiful views of the town and surrounding countryside.
+1. Hotel La Palazzetta: This charming hotel is located in the historic center of Montepulciano; it offers traditional Tuscan-style rooms with beautiful views of the town and surrounding countryside.

-2. Palazzo Leopoldo: This is a luxurious hotel located in the historic center of Montepulciano, it offers elegant rooms and suites with antique furnishings and beautiful views of the town and surrounding countryside.
+2. Palazzo Leopoldo: This is a luxurious hotel in the historic center of Montepulciano; it offers elegant rooms and suites with antique furnishings and beautiful views of the town and surrounding countryside.

-3. Hotel San Biagio: This is a charming hotel located just outside of the historic center of Montepulciano, it offers traditional Tuscan-style rooms with beautiful views of the town and surrounding countryside.
+3. Hotel San Biagio: This hotel is located just outside Montepulciano’s historic center; it offers traditional Tuscan-style rooms with beautiful views of the town and surrounding countryside.

-4. Palazzo Carletti: This is a luxurious hotel located in the historic center of Montepulciano, it offers elegant rooms and suites with antique furnishings and beautiful views of the town and surrounding countryside.
+4. Palazzo Carletti: This is a luxurious hotel in the historic center of Montepulciano; it offers elegant rooms and suites with antique furnishings and beautiful views of the town and surrounding countryside.

-5. Hotel La Selva: This is a charming hotel located in the countryside outside of Montepulciano, it offers traditional Tuscan-style rooms with beautiful views of the surrounding countryside.
+5. Hotel La Selva: This charming hotel is located in the countryside outside Montepulciano; it offers traditional Tuscan-style rooms with beautiful views of the surrounding countryside.

-6. Agriturismo Le Caggiole: This is an agriturismo located outside of Montepulciano, it offers traditional Tuscan-style rooms and apartments with beautiful views of the surrounding countryside and it’s a great option for those who want to experience Tuscan rural life.
+6. Agriturismo Le Caggiole: This is an agriturismo located outside of Montepulciano, it offers traditional Tuscan-style rooms and apartments with beautiful views of the surrounding countryside and it’s an excellent option for those who want to experience Tuscan rural life.

 GDPR